geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 40. Remain logged into the LON-DC1 VM with the Microsoft 365 admin center tab left open for the next task.

 **Note:** Instead of using DNS Manger to create the Host and MX records above, you could have created them in PowerShell instead.
-If you use PowerShell to create these records, you would need to run the following commands (remember to change XXYYZZa to your unique UPN name, xxxCustomDomainxxx.xxx to your lab hosting provider's domain name, and n.n.n.n to your unique IP address):
+If you use PowerShell to create these records, you would need to run the following commands (remember to replace XXYYZZa with the unique UPN name assigned to your tenant, replace xxxCustomDomainxxx.xxx with your lab hosting provider's domain name, and replace n.n.n.n with your unique IP address):

 ‎**dnscmd /recordadd XXYYZZa.xxxCustomDomainxxx.xxx '@' A n.n.n.n**